elianderlohr/SemencesCertifi-es/api/README.md

 The API is documented using Postman.
 The documentation file can be found under [`assets\postman\ICT4D.postman_collection.json`](assets\postman\ICT4D.postman_collection.json).

 Import the file into Postman to view the documentation.

+A in depth documentation of the API can be found on: https://github.com/elianderlohr/SemencesCertifiees/wiki